Anchor Packaging Celebrated First 50 Years in 2013

 Anchor Packaging, the 8th largest plastic packaging thermoformer in North America, celebrated the first 50 years in business with a rich heritage of rapid growth, quality and financial stability.
 At a time when the U.S. thermoforming industry is undergoing dramatic consolidation and isolated bankruptcies, Anchor Packaging remains as a successful, privately-held entity with a strong balance sheet.

 The company began operation in 1963 as a converter of plastic film and expanded operations in 1978 to include thermoforming, sheet extrusion, and blown film.
-In 1985, a new manufacturing facility was constructed in Paragould, Arkansas to accommodate the thriving thermoforming business.
-As business continued to grow at a rapid pace, the facility was expanded several times until it reached its current capacity of 310,000 sq. ft.
-To accommodate its film business, Anchor established a 160,000 sq. ft. production facility in Marmaduke, Arkansas in 1990.
+In 1985, a new manufacturing facility was constructed in Marmaduke, Arkansas to accommodate the thriving thermoforming and film business.
+As business continued to grow at a rapid pace, a new facility was built in Paragould, Arkansas to focus on sheet extrusion and thermoforming of rigid plastic containers.
+Paragould expanded several times until it reached its current capacity of 310,000 sq. ft.
+The Marmaduke facility continues to focus on blown film production.

 Anchor has made several strategic acquisitions over the years including Innovative Plastics, the MicroLite division of Amoco, the BonFaire division of Placon Corporation, Mount Vernon Plastics (MVP) in Mt Vernon, KY in 2012, and in February 2013, a Jonesboro, AR manufacturing and warehousing facility.
 The Borden Chemical Argentina film operation acquisition in 1998 allowed Anchor to broaden exposure in South America, as well as to service Europe from that location.